Twitter data shows that COVID-19 has us depressed. But one place is providing hope

 We believe investments in nature are well worth it, offering both short-term solace in difficult times and long-term benefits to health, economies, and communities.

-Joe Roman is a fellow at the Gund Institute for Environment at the University of Vermont and Taylor Ricketts is a professor and the director of the Gund Institute for Environment at the University of Vermont.
+Joe Roman is a fellow at the Gund Institute for Environment at the University of Vermont, and Taylor Ricketts is a professor and the director of the Gund Institute for Environment at the University of Vermont.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.